danielabar/meblog/src/markdown/consistent-node-version.md

 ## The Problem

-Before getting into the details of how to use the node version manager, let's review what the problem is.
+Before getting into the details of how to use nvm, let's review what the problem is.
 If a project was originally set up with a specific Node.js version, as time goes on, newer LTS or Current versions are released.
 The default approach for many developers might be to install the latest available version from the official [Node.js website](https://nodejs.org/en).
 However, this approach can lead to issues when new team members join the project.
 If a new developer installs the latest Node.js version without considering the project's original setup, it may result in errors while running `npm install` or, even worse, cause unexpected behavior in the application if it relies on assumptions made for an older Node.js version.

 Moreover, when switching to work on a different project, which might require a specific Node.js version, the developer would have to uninstall the current version and manually install the required version from the list of previous [Node.js releases](https://nodejs.org/en/download/releases).
 This process becomes tedious, especially for developers who frequently switch between different projects.
 As such, a version management solution like nvm (Node Version Manager) becomes crucial to ensure consistency and avoid compatibility issues across various projects.